pedrofran12/pim_dm/README.md

 IPv4 and IPv6 multicast is supported.
 By default all commands will be executed on IPv4 daemon.
 To execute a command on the IPv6 daemon use `-6`.

 We support multiple tables.
-Each daemon process will be bind to a given multicast and unicast table id, with can be defined at startup with `-mvrf` and `-uvrf`.
+Each daemon process will be bind to a given multicast and unicast table id, which can be defined at startup with `-mvrf` and `-uvrf`.

 If `-mvrf` is not defined, the default multicast table id will be used (table id 0).